-- (1) Selling expense for the three months ended March 31, 2022 and 2021 was \$62.3 million and \$66.6 million, respectively, a decrease of \$4.3 million, or 6%.
-This decrease is primarily due to a decrease in marketing and direct-to-consumer promotions, as a result of the impact of COVID-19 and our focus on improving the profitability of our operations in the United States.
-The decrease also includes a reduction in costs associated with our Go-to-Market strategy resulting in decreased promotional initiatives, reduced travel and a decrease in our U.S. sales force.
-The decrease in selling expense was offset by increased costs associated with commercialization related activities in European countries. - (2) General and administrative expense for the three months ended March 31, 2022 and 2021 was \$23.8 million and \$27.2 million, respectively, a decrease of \$3.4 million, or 12%.
-This decrease is primarily due to a decrease in legal fees related to the ANDA patent litigation in the United States during the three months ended March 31, 2022. - (3) Non-cash stock-based compensation expense for the three months ended March 31, 2022 and 2021 was \$4.6 million and \$12.1 million, respectively, a decrease of \$7.4 million, or 62%.
+- (1) Selling expense for the three months ended September 30, 2022 and 2021 was \$32.4 million and \$67.9 million, respectively, a decrease of \$35.5 million, or 52%.
+This decrease is primarily due to a reduction in costs associated with our previously announced Go-to-Market strategy in September 2021 and Comprehensive Cost Reduction Plan in June 2022 resulting in decreased promotional initiatives, reduced travel and a decrease in our U.S. sales force - (2) General and administrative expense for the three months ended September 30, 2022 and 2021 was \$21.9 million and \$25.8 million, respectively, a decrease of \$3.9 million, or 15%.
+This decrease is primarily due to a decrease in employee related costs resulting from the Comprehensive Cost Reduction Plan in June 2022.
+The decrease was further impacted by higher legal fees related to the patent infringement litigation during the three months ended September 30, 2021. - (3) Non-cash stock-based compensation expense for the three months ended September 30, 2022 and 2021 was \$4.4 million and \$9.2 million, respectively, a decrease of \$4.9 million, or 53%.
 Non-cash stock-based compensation expense represents the estimated costs associated with equity awards issued to internal personnel supporting our selling, general and administrative functions.
-The decrease is primarily due to the decrease in U.S. field force as well as a reversal of expense related to certain awards.
+The decrease is due to the reversal of expense associated with certain performance-based awards as it was no longer deemed probable that the performance criteria for vesting would be achieved within the required timeframe.

-We are investing in building an appropriate foundation for the successful launch of VAZKEPA throughout Europe, advancing regulatory filings internationally and continuing our orchestrated omnichannel engagement for VASCEPA in the U.S. As a result, we will continue to evaluate all of our spending commitments and priorities as well as adjust our level of education and promotional activities based on various factors, including the impact of COVID-19 and U.S. generic competition.
+We are investing in building an appropriate foundation for the successful launch of VAZKEPA throughout Europe, advancing regulatory filings internationally and navigating the dynamic U.S. environment.
+As a result, we will continue to evaluate all of our spending commitments and priorities as well as adjust our level of education and promotional activities based on various factors, including the impact of U.S. generic competition.

 Research and development expense.
-Research and development expense for the three months ended March 31, 2022 and 2021 was \$10.1 million and \$9.4 million, respectively, an increase of \$0.7 million, or 7%.
-Research and development expenses for the three months ended March 31, 2022 and 2021 are summarized in the table below:
+Research and development expense for the three months ended September 30, 2022 and 2021 was \$5.8 million and \$7.8 million, respectively, a decrease of \$2.1 million, or 26%.
+Research and development expenses for the three months ended September 30, 2022 and 2021 are summarized in the table below:

-Three months ended In thousands 2022 2021 REDUCE-IT study (1) \$ 730 \$ 1,015 Regulatory filing fees and expenses (2) 739 341 Internal staffing, overhead and other (3) 7,133 6,167 Research and development expense, excluding non-cash expense 8,602 7,523 Non-cash stock-based compensation expense (4) 1,449 1,854 Total research and development expense \$ 10,051 \$ 9,377
+Three months en led September 30, In thousands 2022 2021 REDUCE-IT study (1) \$ 282 \$ 937 Regulatory filing fees and expenses (2) 539 273 Internal staffing, overhead and other (3) 4,317 5,420 Research and development expense, excluding non-cash expense 5,138 6,630 Non-cash stock-based compensation expense (4) 627 1,190 Total research and development expense \$ 5,765 \$ 7,820